 In 2014, I was thrilled to come on board as wellness director for Beaufort County Schools in South Carolina.
 My role: implementing wellness solutions that engage students.
 My budget: zero.
 It was an opportunity to find partners to help with our mission.

 Building off research from the Smarter Lunchrooms Movement, the Beaufort team understood when students are involved in making food decisions they are more likely to consume the food they take.
-I proposed make-your-own yogurt parfait bars to allow students to build breakfast from a variety of yogurt, whole grain cereals and U.S. Department of Agriculture-approved topping options, including fruit choices.
+I proposed make-your-own yogurt parfait bars to allow students to build a power breakfast from a variety of yogurt, whole grain cereals and U.S. Department of Agriculture-approved topping options, including fruit choices.
 An added bonus of the new equipment was the opportunity to leverage the stations as salad bars at lunch.